 Some Ohio businesses’ 401k and retirement plans are too small to need an external audit.
 Generally speaking, only when your participant count exceeds 100 will you be required to conduct a benefit plan audit.
 However, there is one exception to this general rule.
 The “80-120 rule,” as it is commonly known, states that your participant count can rise as high as 120 before an audit is required.
 This rule can help small- and medium-sized organizations avoid the plan audit requirement while focusing on growing the business.
-To help clients, prospects and others understand the rules and regulations, Barnes Dennig has provided an overview of key issues to consider.
+To help our friends and clients understand the rules and regulations, Barnes Dennig has provided an overview of key issues to consider.

 Small vs. Large Benefit Plans